BRB67/17uote3ollection/173Life/173Life..md

 		61518 25152118 695124 156 192021425, 2085 11141523125475 251521
 		71914 914 208919 3152118195 2391212 19518225 251521 2351212 914
 		1311425 11916532019 156 25152118 12965?

+##### Quote 2.

+	As written in The Botany Coloring Book
+	>"The importance of plants to the survival of humans and other animals cannot be overemphasized.
+Our basic needs of food, shelter, clothing, and oxygen are provided, either directly or, indirectly, by plants"